-1. Tell the Communications and Marketing Department.
-Contact the College and let them know what your intentions are for the account.
-The College’s New Media and Marketing Coordinator will help you create your accounts and add you to our social media directory.
-Contact Lindsey Drakert at 847-735-5019.
+1. Tell the Office of Communications and Marketing.
+Contact Susan Morris, the College’s social media expert, and let her know your intentions for the account.
+The College’s social media expert will help you create your accounts and add you to our social media directory.

 2. Facebook Page or Group?
 There is a difference between the two.
 We suggest that you do your research, but here are a few key points:

--A Page is most similar to a normal profile on Facebook; it has the capability to have friends, post pictures, and comment as an individual entity, whereas a Group is administered by your personal profile.
-When you post on the Group’s wall, it identifies you.
+-A Page is most similar to a normal profile on Facebook; it has the capability to have fans, post pictures, and comment as an individual entity, whereas a Group is administered by your personal profile.
+When you post on the Group’s wall, it identifies you personally.
 It also has many of the applications a normal profile displays.